 Favourable prospects for 2014 cereal production in most bi-modal rainfall areas

 Harvesting of the 2014 second season crops has just been completed in bi-modal rainfall areas and production is estimated at average to above-average levels.
 Rains have generally been timely, abundant and well-distributed in most cropping areas.
 According to satellite-based rainfall estimates, a significant water stress was reported in September in Lopa and Kapoeta North counties of Eastern Equatoria State and in Pibor county in Jonglei State, but abundant rains during the first two dekads of October, which caused also localized flooding in low-lying areas, fully reversed the situation.

 Below-average production expected in conflict-affected states due to significant reduction in area planted

-In northern uni-modal rainfall areas, harvesting of 2014 short-cycle crops has been completed, while harvesting of long-cycle sorghum and millet crops is expected to continue until the end of the year.
-Yields are forecast at above-average levels following the favourable rainfall performance along the season.
-However, cereal production in most conflict-affected areas of Upper Nile, Unity and Jonglei States is expected at below-average levels due to a significant reduction in area planted.
-Some farmers were not able to plant due to displacement at planting time, while others planted plots smaller than usual, close to the homestead, due to insecurity, seed shortages and increased time spent searching for food.
-About 40 percent of planting reduction is also reported in mechanized farming areas of Renk county in Upper Nile state.
+In northern uni-modal rainfall areas, harvesting of 2014 long-cycle sorghum and millet crops is well advanced and yields are forecast at above-average levels following the favourable rainfall performance along the season.
+However, cereal production in most conflict-affected areas of Upper Nile, Unity and Jonglei states is expected at below-average levels due to a significant reduction in area planted.
+Some farmers were not able to plant due to displacements, while others planted plots smaller than usual, close to the homestead, due to insecurity, seed shortages and increased time spent searching for food.

-Abundant rainfall since the beginning of the rainy season has generally improved availability and quality of pasture resources.
-However, the latest available remote sensing images (second dekad of October) indicate a rapid deterioration of pasture in some northern and western areas of the country, particularly in Warrap and Unity states.
+Abundant rainfall during the rainy season has generally improved availability and quality of pasture resources.
+Although rains stopped by mid-November, good pasture conditions are still reported in most grazing areas of the country, in particular in central and northeastern states.
+However, the latest available remote sensing images (second dekad of January) indicate a rapid deterioration of pasture in some southeastern areas of Pibor and Kapoeta East counties, along the borders with Ethiopia and Kenya.